 Travelers looking to take the perfect vacation photos can start their safari at 52 Street Beach where a large public parking lot gives way to a beachfront kid’s playground and the golden sands of Miami Beach.
 Walk south along the shore toward the Eden Roc Hotel (4525 Collins Avenue) where the Cabana Beach Club serves lunch, dinner and perfectly-tropical cocktails overlooking the boardwalk and the sea.
 Just next door, La Cote at the Fontainebleau Resort (4441 Collins Avenue) offers cocktails and light Mediterranean fare on an elevated dining terrace set just above the scene.
 Head south to 21 Street Beach and the Collins Park Promenade where the south end of the elevated boardwalk gives way to the beautifully landscaped Beach Walk.

-Hotels in the Collins Park area such as the W South Beach and the newly renovated Shelborne South Beach provide a welcome respite for thirsty beachgoers who can snap pictures from the Rooftop Lounge at the Perry Hotel (2377 Collins Avenue), sip cocktails poolside at WET (2201 Collins Avenue), or hit happy hour at Lucy’s Cantina Royale (1801 Collins Avenue) for 2-for-1 margaritas and tacos.
+Hotels in the Collins Park area such as the W South Beach and the newly renovated Shelborne South Beach provide a welcome respite for thirsty beachgoers who can snap pictures from the Rooftop Lounge at the 1 Hotel (2377 Collins Avenue), sip cocktails poolside at WET (2201 Collins Avenue), or hit happy hour at one of the many spots along Collins Avenue.

 For more upscale sipping, the Pool & Beach Bar at the Setai (2001 Collins Avenue) serves complimentary tapas Fridays and Saturdays from 5-7pm when you order one of their specialty cocktails or Taittinger champagne.
 While the hotel itself is one of the most expensive in town, Sunset Hour guests enjoy complimentary valet parking while taking in the endless ocean views.